apollo-server-integrations/apollo-server-integration-aws-lambda/.changeset/chilled-teachers-bathe.md

 );
 ```

-The 3 event handlers provided from the package are:
+The 3 event handlers provided by the package are:

 - `createAPIGatewayProxyEventV2RequestHandler()`
 - `createALBEventRequestHandler()`
 - `createAPIGatewayProxyEventRequestHandler()`

-Each of these also have an optional type parameter which you can use to extend upon the base event.
+Each of these have an optional type parameter which you can use to extend the base event.
 This is useful if you are using Lambda functions with custom authorizers and need additional context in your events.

-Creating your own event parsers are now possible as well with `handlers.createRequestHandler`.
+Creating your own event parsers is now possible with `handlers.createRequestHandler()`.
 Creation of custom handlers is documented in the README.